 *Wood bats that are made from one piece of solid wood, excluding Bamboo, will not require a BBCOR certification mark for NCAA and NFHS play.
 Wood bats that are constructed from a combination of woods, contain composite materials, or are made of Bamboo, will require the BBCOR certification mark.

-Still having trouble deciding if you need a BBCOR bat?
+Are you still having trouble deciding if you need a BBCOR bat?
 Want some help selecting the best model for your hitting style?
-Feel free to contact one of our bat experts via phone, chat or email.
-Our toll free number is 866-321-2287, and any of our team members would be more than happy to answer your questions.
+Feel free to contact one of our bat experts via phone, live chat, or email at email@example.com.
+Our toll-free number is 866-321-2287, and any of our team members would be more than happy to answer your questions.